nhpkhanh-lk/cubevn.github.io/tutorial-9.md

 # {{ page.title }}

-## 本章メニュー
+## Menu of this chapter

-- 本章では以下を行います。
+- In this chapter, conduct the fo

-    1. エンティティマネージャーの取得方法を説明します。
+    1. Explain about method of getting Entity Manager.

-    1. エンティティにデーターを登録する方法を説明しています。
+    1. Explain about method of registering data in Entity.

-    1. エンティティマネージャーでエンティティを管理する方法を説明します。
+    1. Explain about method of managing Entity in Entity Manager

-    1. エンティティマネージャーで情報を登録する方法を説明します。
+    1. Explain about method of registering info in Entity Manager.

-## エンティティマネージャーを利用した情報の登録
+## Registration of info that used Entity Manager

-- 前章では、エンティティの概要と、ファイルの作成方法を説明しました。
+- In previous chapter, I explained about Summary of Entity and the creating method of file.

-- ここまでの章で、**dtb_crud**、**Eccube.Entity.Crud.dcm.yml**、**Crud.php**を作成しました。
+- Until here, I created **dtb_crud**, **Eccube.Entity.Crud.dcm.yml**, **Crud.php**

-- 作成物が揃ったために、この章では、エンティティマネージャーでデーターベースにデータを登録します。
+- Because the created things have been set full, so in this chapter I will register data into Database in Entity Manager.

-## コントローラーの修正
+## Modification of Controller

-- 以下のコントローラーを修正していきます。
+- Modify the following controller
     - /src/Controller/Default/CrudController.php

-    1. ファイルを開いて以下の様に修正します。
+    1. Open file to modify as below.

         - **CrudController.php**